2019 • Delivery Hero

 Company

-Delivery Hero is a multinational online food delivery company based in Berlin and operates in 70+ countries with 2000+ talents.
+Delivery Hero is a multinational online food delivery company based in Berlin and operates in 70+ countries with 10K+ employees.
 Foodora, a part of this network, combines startup DNA and innovation to bring everyday good food to customers.

 My contribution